Laboratory quality control

 Laboratory quality control is designed to detect, reduce, and correct deficiencies in a laboratory's internal analytical process prior to the release of patient results, in order to improve the quality of the results reported by the laboratory.
 Quality control (QC) is a measure of precision, or how well the measurement system reproduces the same result over time and under varying operating conditions.
 Laboratory quality control material is usually run at the beginning of each shift, after an instrument is serviced, when reagent lots are changed, after equipment calibration, and whenever patient results seem inappropriate.
 Quality control material should approximate the same matrix as patient specimens, taking into account properties such as viscosity, turbidity, composition, and color.
-It should be simple to use, with minimal vial-to-vial variability, because variability could be misinterpreted as systematic error in the method or instrument.
 It should be stable for long periods of time, and available in large enough quantities for a single batch to last at least one year.
 Liquid controls are more convenient than lyophilized (freeze-dried) controls because they do not have to be reconstituted, minimizing pipetting error.
 Dried Tube Specimen (DTS) is slightly cumbersome as a QC material but it is very low-cost, stable over long periods and efficient, especially useful for resource-restricted settings in under-developed and developing countries.
 DTS can be manufactured in-house by a laboratory or Blood Bank for its use.

 Interpretation

 Interpretation of quality control data involves both graphical and statistical methods.
 Quality control data is most easily visualized using a Levey–Jennings chart.
 The dates of analyses are plotted along the x-axis and control values are plotted along the y-axis.
 The pattern of plotted points provides a simple way to detect increased random error and shifts or trends in calibration.

+In clinical laboratories, Levey-Jennings charts are commonly used to identify deviations, shifts and trends in analytical performance during laboratory quality control.
+Levey-Jennings charts are often interpreted with Westgard rules such as 1-2s,1-3s, 2-2s, and R-4s rule to identify specific error patterns and early detection of both systematic and random errors.
+As a result, the reliability of test results improves, and laboratories can better meet accreditation standards such as ISO 15189.